Biden takes Tennessee as Super Tuesday surge continues

-Former Vice President Joseph R. Biden on Tuesday won the Democratic presidential primary in Tennessee, racking of a string of victories in the South.
+Former Vice President Joseph R. Biden on Tuesday won the Democratic presidential primary in Tennessee, racking up a string of victories in the South.

 His victory in Tennessee followed wins in Alabama, North Carolina and Virginia, where Mr. Biden’s strong support among black voters helped propel him over the finish line.